anna-meszaros/ROME/README.md

 ## Publication Data

-To obtain the data based on which the results were reported, please refer to the online dataset at [4TU.ResearchData](https://data.4tu.nl/datasets/61f283ae-c30c-42d1-9a7c-89b454e013b3).
+To obtain the data based on which the results in the main body of the paper were reported, please refer to the online dataset at [4TU.ResearchData](https://data.4tu.nl/datasets/61f283ae-c30c-42d1-9a7c-89b454e013b3).

 ## References